GryllsAddons/ShaguTweaks-mods/README.md

 Hides the macros on the action bars

 ### basic-chat
-Creates General, Combat Log and 'Loot & Spam' chat boxes and setup chat channels.<br>
+Create General, Combat Log and 'Loot & Spam' chat boxes and setup chat channels.<br>
 The mod will create and reposition the chat boxes and setup channels on every login unless disabled.

 ### central-ui.lua